-In a move that Thomas Fiedler, dean of the College of Communication, describes as potentially transformative, New York Times media columnist David Carr, one of the most knowledgeable and widely read authorities on new media, joined the COM faculty in January as the first Andrew R. Lack Professor.
+In a move that Thomas Fiedler, dean of the College of Communication, describes as potentially transformative, New York Times media columnist David Carr, one of the most knowledgeable and widely read authorities on new media, will join the COM faculty in January as the first Andrew R. Lack Professor.
 The role of the professorship, named for the Bloomberg Media Group chairman, focuses on the analysis of new business models for serious journalism in the years ahead.
 Carr, whose weekly “Media Equation” column is a must-read for media executives and editors and writers working in print and online, will continue to work at the Times.

 Fiedler (COM’71) says he knew that Carr was the right person for the post when his name came up at a lunch meeting to discuss the professorship with Lack (CFA’68), William McKeen, a COM professor and chair of journalism, Christopher Daly, a COM associate professor of journalism, and Charles Kravetz, general manager of WBUR.